 The UK will provide up to £17.39m from November 2012 to December 2019 to help build capacity to support key public sector institutions that shape the regulatory environment for business, help the oil seed sector reach its full potential through the establishment of sustainable market structures supported by government, and provide financial and technical support to business adopting pro-poor business models.

 The Invest Africa initiative will help drive the economic transformation needed to create jobs for the future and set countries on a trajectory out of poverty.
-Depending on the success of Invest Africa this will result in between £400 million to £1bn of new Foreign Direct Investment (FDI) in manufacturing (including agro-processing and high value services) sectors in Africa.
-It will do this by working with African Governments and international companies to build up a significant pipeline of investments to ‘kick-start’ manufacturing and create jobs in Africa whilst systemically addressing country specific barriers and capacity constraints around FDI which will open the door to increased longer term investment.
+It is expected to generate £1bn of new Foreign Direct Investment (FDI) in manufacturing (including agro-processing and high value services) sectors in Africa.
+It will do this by working with African Governments and international companies to facilitate new investments (e.g. by developing the business case for firms to undertake investment, or by supporting their negotiations with Government) and by addressing sector specific barriers preventing those particular investments from taking place .